Edward Elgar – The Crown of India

 Andrew Davis, conductor

 This album, which collects four “imperialistic” works by Edward Elgar, tells in an original way the story of the British Empire and of its “Pearl”, India.
-It may be considered a testimony of the British people’s mentality between the XIX and the XX century and a recording devoted to history, even if its narration is strongly influenced by the European point of view – but this is not unusual, since probably there will never be a book or any other kind of work that will talk about this touchy subject in a detached and objective way.
+It may be considered a testimony of the British people’s mentality between the 19th and the 20th century and a recording devoted to history, even if its narration is strongly influenced by the European point of view – but this is not unusual, since probably there will never be a book or any other kind of work that will talk about this touchy subject in a detached and objective way.

 The Crown of India, “an imperial masque in two tableaux” was composed to celebrate the Dehli Durbar in December 1911 in the presence of King George V and Queen Mary, as Emperor and Empress of India.
 The text was written by actor and playwriter Henry Hamilton and mercilessly cut after Elgar have found it deplorable.
 The first performance took place under Elgar’s direction in 1912 and the work was repeated for one and a half month.
 Many parts of the “imperial masque” was lost in the early 1970s and the orchestration was completed on request of the Elgar Society by Anthony Payne thanks to the surviving piano arrangement.
 His work was part of the commemoration of the 150th anniversary of Elgar’s birth, which occurred in 2007.